Become a New Orleans Police Officer

 - Psychological/Psychiatric Evaluation

-Prescheduled Police Recruit multiple choice exams will be held on the dates listed below.
-Out of area candidates must apply with Civil Service and submit copies of the required documents to be scheduled for testing.
+Out of area applicants must apply with Civil Service and submit copies of the required documents to be scheduled for bundled testing.
+Bundled testing dates for out of area applicants are listed below.

 Submit your application online today